brightway-lca/randonneur/README.md

 * `licenses`: Follows the [data package specification](https://specs.frictionlessdata.io/data-package/#licenses).
 Must be a list.
 * `version`: Follows the [data package specification](https://specs.frictionlessdata.io/data-package/#version).
 Must be a string.
 * `contributors`: Follows the [data package specification](https://specs.frictionlessdata.io/data-package/#contributors).
 Must be a list.
-* `mapping`: A dictionary mapping the labels used in the transformation
+* `mapping`: A dictionary mapping the labels used in the transformation to data accessors.
-* `graph_context`: A list with either the string 'nodes', 'edges', or both.
-The context in which these transformations should be used.
+* `graph_context`: A list with either the string 'nodes', 'edges', or both 'nodes' and 'edges'.
+This defines what kinds of objects in the graph should be transformed.

+We strongly recommend you provide the following optional attributes:

+* `source_id`: An identifier for the source dataset following the [common identifier standard](#common-database-release-identifier-standard).
+Useful if the source data is specific.
+* `target_id`: An identifier for the target dataset following the [common identifier standard](#common-database-release-identifier-standard).
+Useful if the target data is specific.

-In addition, the following properties should follow the [data package specification](https://specs.frictionlessdata.io/data-package/) if provided:
+The following properties should follow the [data package specification](https://specs.frictionlessdata.io/data-package/) if provided:

 * `description`
 * `sources`
 * `homepage`
 * `created`

-You can specify the following optional attributes:

-* `source_id`: An identifier for the source dataset following the [common identifier standard](#common-database-release-identifier-standard).
-Useful if the source data is specific.
-* `target_id`: An identifier for the target dataset following the [common identifier standard](#common-database-release-identifier-standard).
-Useful if the target data is specific.

 Finally, at least one change type should be included.
 The change types are: